kecinzer/hpelitebook850g5-opencore/README.md

 ## BIOS settings

-This is my BIOS settings (it's little bit outdated as I now using BIOS 01.10.01 Rev.A).
+This is my BIOS settings.
+I'm currently on latest BIOS 01.11.01 Rev.A.
 With it works even USB-C/Thunderbolt port with hotplug.
+You can set Video memory size to 64MB minimum.

 ![](pictures/bios_01.jpeg)
 ![](pictures/bios_02.jpeg)